SacredSkull/north-east-charity-events/README.md

 ### Shutting down
 To properly shutdown the server, either run **stop.bat**.
 Running this instead of just quitting will launch it far faster, next time!
 Using a terminal, change directory to this one and run *vagrant suspend* or *vagrant halt* - but suspending will bring it back up again much faster.

+### Updating
+If a new change includes modifications to the database configuration or the project's dependencies, they will need to be applied.
+Running **upgrade.bat** will do this.
+Currently looking into a way to fully automate this process!

 ### Troubleshooting
 If the server doesn't work for some reason, try using the **reset.bat**.
 This forces the slower full boot for the machine, and therefore will take a bit longer.
+Upgrades are automatically applied, in case that was the issue.

 ## Folder outline
 ```